Nick7900/AutoCUTS-LM-Analysis/README.md

 # Introduction
-Demostration to run the AutoCUTS-pipeline code with pictures.
+Demonstration to run the AutoCUTS-pipeline code with pictures.
 To download the code with some example images, please go to [google drive](https://pages.github.com/) Cite the code:
 [![DOI](https://zenodo.org/badge/313559780.svg)](https://zenodo.org/badge/latestdoi/313559780)